-- Create task – select an action, add a task, for how many days, select trigger
+- Create task – select an action, add a task, for how many minutes, hours, days, weeks, then select a trigger

-- Send questionnaire – select a template, add a reminder, how many days, select a trigger, and if you want to manually or automatically approve before sending
+- Send questionnaire – select a template, add a reminder, how many minutes, hours, days, weeks, then select a trigger, and if you want to manually or automatically approve before sending

-- Send email – select email template, how many days, select trigger, select manual or automated approval
+- Send email – select email template, how many minutes, hours, days, weeks, then select a trigger, select manual or automated approval

-- Send brochure – select brochure template, email template, in how many days, select trigger, choose manual or automated approval
+- Send brochure – select brochure template, email template, in how many minutes, hours, days, weeks, then select a trigger, choose manual or automated approval

 After you’re done with your workflows, don’t forget to: